espocrm/documentation/docs/administration/config-params.md

 * daemonMaxProcessNumber – `5` – max number of processes run simultaneously;
 * daemonInterval – `10` – interval between process runs (in seconds);
 * daemonProcessTimeout – `36000` – max lifetime of a process run (in seconds);
+* jobE0MaxPortion – `100` – max portion of jobs executed in a single process for *e0* queue; this queue is intended for email sending; is run as often as possible;
+* jobQ0MaxPortion – `200` – *q0* is a queue for a general usage; is run as often as possible;
+* jobQ1MaxPortion – `500` – *q1* is a queue for a general usage; is run every minute;

 ### Mass Email

-* massEmailMaxAttemptCount – `3` – how much attempts to send email will be made (can be helpful when SMTP server is gone away);
+* massEmailMaxAttemptCount – `3` – how many attempts to send an email will be made (can be helpful when SMTP server is gone away);
 * massEmailSiteUrl – to override the default site url (can be helpful if there's no access to your CRM from the internet, but you need to handle opting out & tracking urls; you will need to configure your server to handle requests to the specified URL);